hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4696

-and also in your own selves.
+and also within yourselves.
 Do you not see?

 # 4697